Trump rallying Louisiana voters without favored candidate

 “Trump is going to energize the base, the people, the conservatives, make them recognize that we need to do something different,” Rispone said.

+At a news conference in Lake Charles on Friday, Edwards noted the imprecision of Trump’s attacks while defending his record as the state’s chief executive.
+He also again noted his “good working relationship” with the White House, even as he urged voters not to follow Washington’s lead when choosing their next governor.

+“In Louisiana, we know how to work together to move our state forward,” Edwards said.
+“And the sad reality is they just can’t seem to do that in Washington, D.C., anymore.
+So, I don’t think Louisiana should be taking inspiration from the partisanship of D.C.”

-Pollster John Couvillon thinks such visits will have marginal impact, animating voters who already planned to show up at the polls.
-He thinks Edwards’ bigger problem is the U.S. House Democrats’ impeachment inquiry, stirring up interest from voters in a red state who’ll want to cast their ballots in opposition to anyone aligned with Democrats.
+Pollster John Couvillon thinks Trump’s visits will have marginal impact, animating only those voters who already planned to show up at the polls.
+He thinks Edwards’ bigger problem is the U.S. House Democrats’ impeachment inquiry, which he said could inspire voters in this red state to cast their ballots against any member of the party.

 “To some extent, you can’t entirely escape what has become the stigma of the national Democratic Party here in Louisiana,” Couvillon said.